cig0/old_blog/something-fishy-happening-here.md

 Right straight after reading Fish's website I could sense this would be the beginning of something special, as reading about it's design argument I felt the same way as when I read about [The Arch Way]() some years ago and fell in love with the distro.

-I believe the best way I can present this Friendly Interactive Shell is by describing it as __an intelligent shell that works as an extension of the user in an organic and natural way__.
+I believe the best way I can present this Friendly Interactive Shell is by describing it as __an intelligent shell that works as an extension of the user in an organic and natural way__:
-<br>Check the image below:

 <div class="center">
     <span>Screenshot taken from: http://lwn.net/images/2013/11-fish-shell.png</span>